Alexandru Bassarab: Early life

 Bassarab was born in Bacău, where he graduated high school.
 Likely a student of Ion Theodorescu-Sion's at the National School of Fine Arts, in subsequent years he attended both the Law Faculty of the University of Bucharest at the private art school run by Constantin Vlădescu, where his teachers included Nicolae Tonitza, Francisc Șirato and Petre Iorgulescu-Yor.
-Bassarab was a specialist in the linocut technique, also praised for his work in woodcut.
+Bassarab debuted as a painter—in May 1931, he a still-life of his was exhibited at the Official Salon in Bucharest.
+As noted by fellow artist Mac Constantinescu, it was "sensibly treated in a palette that is both somber and distinguished."
+He was becoming a specialist in the linocut technique, also praised for his work in woodcut.
 He continued to exhibit canvasses at various venues but, as noted at the time by art critic Alexandru D. Broșteanu, these were "timid", far less "rounded" than his woodcuts.
 The same was argued by Petru Comarnescu, who suggests that Bassarab "never fully mastered the interplay of colors".

 Bassarab joined the Iron Guard, a native fascist movement, in 1932, and, as an aspiring propagandist, helped set up its artistic club, named after Ștefan Luchian, and its Ideea României Lodge.
-From October 1934, with Ioan Victor Vojen, Dan Botta, Alexandru Ciucurencu, Radu Gyr, Horia Stamatu, and George Zlotescu, Bassarab was also active in the art collective Arta și Omul.
+This enterprise also involved poet Horia Stamatu, who, in a retrospective letter of 1985, depicted himself as the group's theoretician.
+Also according to Stamatu, other members were George Zlotescu, Alexandru Ciucurencu and Constantin Joja—as well as, more marginally, Ion Țuculescu, brought in by Zlotescu.
+From October 1934, with Stamatu, Zlotescu, Ciucurencu, Ioan Victor Vojen, Dan Botta, and Radu Gyr, Bassarab was also active in the art collective Arta și Omul.
 Founded as an apolitical enterprise by Tonitza, it had been taken over by Guardist intellectuals, expressing its rejection of liberal democracy and its embrace of corporatism.

 In parallel, Bassarab's apolitical works were featured at the Official Salons.
 Although he failed to win prizes there, in 1934 and 1935 the Romanian state purchased a number of his engravings.
-With Stamatu, he worked on an edition of François Villon's ballads: Stamatu translated them, and Bassarab designed the lettering.
+In early 1936, his portraits and cityscapes in various mediums were featured as a personal art show at Mozart Gallery.
+Columnist Alexandru Balteș was impressed by his achievements, and especially by his use of contours, "concise, somber and expressive".
+He declared Bassarab a "bard of the Bucharest mahala".
+His colleague N. I. Lazăr contrarily noted that Bassarab's "Bucharest views" were less accomplished than his other work.
+Overall, Lazăr rated Bassarab as "still a beginner."
+Alongside Stamatu, Bassarab worked on an edition of François Villon's ballads: Stamatu translated them, and Bassarab designed the lettering.
 Although the work was never printed in book form, it circulated as a rough copy among the intellectuals of Bucharest.
+Mihail Polihroniade used his engravings for his propaganda work, Tabăra de muncă, which came out at Universul publishers in 1936.